theilliteratemessiah/Dell-XPS-9570-Big-Sur/README.md

 (Terminal may ask for access to files on the removable volume.
 Click 'OK' to approve access.)

 Have patience as this process can take a long time. (approximately 40 minutes)

+# UEFI Configuration
+1. Disable Secure Boot
+2. Change your SATA Operation to AHCI mode
+(Windows 10 will become inoperable after this step.)
+3. Disable the SD Card reader

 # Installation